Errol railway station

-Errol railway station served the village of Errol, Perth and Kinross, Scotland from 1847 to 1985 on the Dundee and Perth Railway.
+Errol railway station served the village of Errol, Perth and Kinross, Scotland, from 1847 to 1985 on the Dundee and Perth Railway.

 History

 The station opened on 24 May 1847 by the Dundee and Perth Railway.
 The goods yard was to the north and it consisted of four sidings.
 The signal box, which was built in 1890, was to the west.
-The station closed to both passengers and goods traffic on 30 September 1985.
-The signal box still survives.
+The station avoided the fate of others on the line in the 1950s and 1960s, but by the early 1980s was served by just a handful of services each weekday (and none on Sundays).
+British Rail issued statutory closure notices for the station in the summer of 1984 and it closed to both passengers and goods traffic on 30 September 1985.

+Both the station house and the 1877 signal box still survive, each being listed structures.
+The latter also operates a barrier level crossing.